zmon1010/kendo-ui-core/docs/knowledge-base/swap_alt_background_child_grids.md

 ## Description

-I have multi-level hierarchy grid.
+I have a multi-level, hierarchy Grid.
 The headers of the child grids are hidden.
-When I expand a row, all grids display same color in a sequence.
+When I expand a row, all grids display the same color in a sequence.

 ## Possible Solution